laradic-old/themes/resources/docs/usage/creating-a-theme.md

 icon: fa fa-legal
 -->

-By default, Laradic Themes will search your `public` folder for themes.
+By default, Laradic Themes will search your `public` and `public/themes` folder for themes, as defined in the config file.
 You can add paths in the config file or do it on the fly using `Themes::addPath('/path/to/dir')`.